SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data.md

                               </h4>

                               <p>
-                                Now, you can get tokens lots of ways, like <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview" target="_blank" rel="noreferrer noopener">MSAL</a>, a number of <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-flows-app-scenarios" target="_blank" rel="noreferrer noopener">assorted Authentication Flows</a>, but we're watching the portal right now, and we already logged in.
-If we jump back to our F12 DevTools > Network Tab - we can click on the entry we found before in <a href="#watching-the-portal-work">this section</a>, open the <strong>Headers</strong> > Scroll to the <strong>Request Headers</strong> section > <strong>Authorization</strong>
+                                Now, you can get tokens lots of ways, like [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview), a number of [assorted Authentication Flows](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-flows-app-scenarios), but we're watching the portal right now, and we already logged in.
+If we jump back to our F12 DevTools > Network Tab - we can click on the entry we found before in [this section](#watching-the-portal-work), open the <strong>Headers</strong> > Scroll to the <strong>Request Headers</strong> section > <strong>Authorization</strong>
                               </p>

                               <p>